Hay Pillow®

 • Is necessary for proper nerve, digestion and muscle function (including the heart and intestines)

-If your horse is drinking excessive amounts of water, his electrolyte requirements
+If your horse is drinking excessive amounts of water, his electrolyte requirements (including sodium) increase proportionately.

 All horses should be fed at least the minimum daily requirement of loose salt in supplements and provided with access to a white salt block and fresh clean water.
-Learn more about the importance of salt: Why Horses Need Salt & Why Salt Blocks Are Not Enough
+Learn more about the importance of salt: Why Horses Need Salt & Why Salt Blocks Are Not Enough.

 What About the Forage Restriction?